 - It doesn’t really matter if they flower on old wood or new wood.
 Prune them right after they bloom and unless you are cutting your plants back really hard, you should still leave plenty of flower buds for next year.

 - It’s really the only window of time that you have.
 If you wait any longer you are sure to cut off flower buds for next year.

-This video shows you how to choose and plant Hydrangeas.
+This video shows you how to identify your Hydrangea.